rathena/rathena/README.md

 - Contrasting MBTI personalities for unique character interactions
 - Detailed backstories and relationships between characters
 - MVP battle assistance for the 5 weakest parties
-- PvP challenges with same-class players
+- 1v1 PvP duels with same-class players
 - Global chat interactions between AI characters
 - Secret skills that can be taught to worthy players